 My other cooking tip to making this cookie what it is: molasses.
 This is the key to the chewiness I love and which makes this a cookie for adult palettes.

 Finally, yes, this is a gluten-free recipe.
 My own and previous version was comfortably filled with wheat flour but, buoyed by my recent success with my pie crust, I decided to tempt fate and see if I could successfully transition my recipe into one which was gluten-free.
 The answer is a resounding YES … in fact, it might even be better.
 However, if you’re not into doing this gluten-free, simply substitute the four flours below and use 2½ cups pastry flour.

 Triple Ginger Snaps ~ Gluten-Free

 - 1/3 cup coconut flour

-→ Or substitute 2½ cups pastry flour for the above ingredients
+= (for best results — substitute 2½ cups pastry flour for all the above)

 - 2 teaspoons ginger powder

 - 1/2 teaspoon xanthan gum

 - 3/4 cup (185g) butter at room temperature